Meet the Trustees

 Jennifer joined The Kanji Project quite recently, after a career in education working in a variety of roles, including class teacher, Special Needs co-ordinator and finally headteacher.
 Being in charge of a school is very useful experience for her role as meeting secretary within the Trustees.
 Jennifer has lived in the UK for many years, moving here from Canada.
 Her career has been quite varied, though mainly focused on education.
 Now retired, she spends her time enjoying life, talking long walks and helping out at a local school.
 Although new to The Kanji Project she has followed the work of the charity, and she is pleased to be able to take an active role on the board of Trustees.

 George has been a Trustee at The Kanji Project since 2017 and was lucky enough to visit Kanji in 2019 for the 25th anniversary celebrations of St Antony’s School.
 George has a masters’ degree in Conflict, Security, and Development and a bachelors’ in Psychology with American Studies from the University of Sussex.
-He works for the BRE Trust, a charity dedicated to supporting sustainability and innovation in the built environment, and is particularly focused on developing their humanitarian programme, which supports local and international actors engaged in post-disaster reconstruction efforts.
-Before joining BRE he worked for community-based organisations on peace building, outreach programmes and development initiatives in Bosnia-Herzegovina and the US.
-In addition to his work with the BRE Trust, George is an emergency response volunteer with the British Red Cross.
+He is currently undertaking a PhD at Loughborough University, studying the impact of humanitarian shelter programmes on long-term community development, and is responsible for the management of the QSAND sustainability tool, which supports local and international actors engaged in post-disaster reconstruction efforts.
+Before this he worked for community-based organisations on peace building, outreach programmes and development initiatives in Bosnia-Herzegovina and the US.
 In his spare time, you can find him in the sea, in a bookshop, or, most likely, in the pub.

 Pam became a trustee ten years ago after being involved with The Kanji Project in Eastbourne for a few years.
 Her background has been in education, teaching in Cheshire, London and Eastbourne, initially as a primary school teacher and then working with the Bilingual Support Service giving access to the curriculum to the children of asylum seeking and refugee families.
 Pam has been able to witness the aim of 'Relieving Poverty Through Education' in action during the three times she has been to the project and knows the dedication of Lourdusamy and the staff, and has also seen what good experiences the children are having on their journey through the school.
 She is very happy to be supporting the aims of this charity.
 In her retirement she enjoys her family, studies art history, film, music,visits art galleries, travels and as a Samaritan she is a member of the prison team who support the Listeners in Lewes Prison.